cagov/hub.innovation.ca.gov/docs/pages/data/idea-guidebook.md

   <p>The Interagency Data Exchange Agreement is managed by the Statewide Chief Data Officer who sits within the <a href="https://innovation.ca.gov/">Office of Data and Innovation.</p>
 </div>

+## Introduction

+This guidebook is designed to help you use the Interagency Data Exchange Agreement (IDEA).

 <div class="arrow-list">

 * [How to develop and manage a data sharing agreement](/data/idea-guidebook/how-to-develop-manage-data-sharing-agreement/)<span class="angle-bracket"> </span>